+Printable miniatures of houses and more make miniature modeling fun.
 These printable miniature Putz style (also called coconut or glitter houses) Christmas village cottages were designed to allow N scale modelers to create a traditional North American Christmas village.
 Like the originals from which they are modeled, they come in a series of colors, shapes, and additions which can be moved from building to building to make many different styles.
-The three basic houses above are covered in these instructions and there is a complete list of all kinds of additional... styles and pieces to construct a glitter house village, which has parts for municipal buildings, and churches, as well as a castle and tiny bungalows, which can be used to add on to the original houses.
+The three basic houses are covered in these instructions.
+Also, there is a complete list of all kinds of additional styles and pieces to construct a glitter house village, which has parts for municipal buildings and churches, a castle, and tiny bungalows, which can be used to add on to the original houses.

 Printable Parts for Miniature Putz or Glitter House Cottages in N Scale

 - The image above.
 Right click and press "save image as..." to download the file to your computer.

 - Two to three 8 1/2 by 11-inch sheets of photo paper or heavyweight paper.
 You can print the sheets onto regular paper and glue them on to heavier backing (cereal boxes etc.) or you can use regular paper to print templates which you can cut from decorative scrapbook cover stock.

 - PVA (white) glue and a glue spreader.
 You can use a scrap of plastic or card to spread the glue.

 - Bone folder A bone folder is very useful to get precise neat edges for some of the very small folds.